Sexually Exploited Youth Program

 Youth may self-refer to Winnie Sisu.
 After completing the Sexually Exploited Youth Assessment, permission from the youth’s guardian will be confirmed for placement by the Winnie Sisu Case Manager and coordinated with counties and/or tribes to establish financial responsibility.
 If a guardian cannot be located or does not exist, the Case Manager will work with counties, tribes, and law enforcement to establish guardianship and financial responsibility.
 Once guardianship and placement authority are determined, the program will work with the assigned placement worker to ensure appropriate notification to the youth’s parent/guardian of the youth’s admission to the program and provide information on resident rights.

 Law enforcement, schools, parents, hospitals, other community agencies:

-These sources may make referrals via the 24-hour crisis line (No Wrong Door), or by contacting the Winnie Sisu Case Manager or a North Homes Safe Harbor Support Specialist.
+These sources may make referrals via the 24-hour crisis line (Day One), or by contacting the Winnie Sisu Case Manager or a North Homes Safe Harbor Support Specialist.